kdeldycke/awesome-falsehood/readme.md

 - [I am endlessly fascinated with content tagging systems](https://twitter.com/hillelogram/status/1534301374166474752) - There are edge-cases even in tagging systems which are supposed to be barebone.
 - [Falsehoods about Quantum Technology](https://github.com/gottfriedsz/falsehoods-quantum) - Common misconceptions about quantum technology and computers.
 - [Falsehoods about Event-Driven Systems](https://dimtion.fr/blog/falsehoods-event-driven/) - Misconceptions about event driven systems and message passing.
+- [Falsehoods about Digital Object Identifiers (DOIs)](https://pardalotus.tech/posts/2024-10-02-falsehoods-programmers-believe-about-dois/) - False conceptions about the identifiers that are used to identify and link research outputs (and a lot of other things).

 ## Transportation